acceleraate/zoom-contact-center-shopify-accelerator/docs/step-5.md

 - A script block resulted in an unexpected error
 - The error message will include a description of the error, the name of the flow and the name of the block where the error occured

+## Debugging the Flows

+If the error codes provided don't help you resolve your issue, you'll need to debug the flow from within the Zoom Contact Center management portal.
+Ths will provide you with a log of every step within the flow to help you resolve the issue.
+Refer to the [Zoom Support documentation on how to debug a flow](https://support.zoom.us/hc/en-us/articles/5646354933261-Debugging-a-flow#:~:text=In%20the%20navigation%20menu%2C%20click,ellipses%20icon%20%2C%20then%20click%20Debug.).

 ## Next Step